- Online: January, May, September

 Build specialised skills to manage and conduct business in a complex global environment.
 Your passion for developing strategies and planning short- and long-term projects will see you involved in multi-national enterprises.
 With the skills to work in the exciting international arena, you can build a sustainable, competitive business position in the international marketplace.

 Use your love of innovation, entrepreneurship and people-management to strengthen your employability.
 Learn how to lead businesses in highly competitive environments, solve complex organisational problems, plan effectively and hire the right employees.
 Managing finances, resources, and direct business operations with confidence in a fast-paced setting.
 You will learn a variety of transferable skills, important in managing a business or team in any industry.

 Gain the skills to speak directly to your customers through traditional advertising, digital marketing and social media.
 Your creativity and understanding of people will help you to become an effective marketer, fulfilling the needs of your customers or growing a new customer base.
 Develop industry knowledge by creating sustainable marketing strategies for real-world businesses.
 Transfer your skills across organisations in private, public, and non-profit sectors and stand out in a competitive marketplace.

 Sports and Events Management

-Enter the dynamic, fast-paced environment of the sporting and events industries.
+Enter the dynamic, fast-paced environments of the sporting and events industries.
 Learn how to create and coordinate sports, business, and public events on both a small and large scale.
-Events are central to local, national and international economies and tourism; you will be highly-employable in an industry that is growing exponentially.
+Events are central to local, national and international economies and tourism; you will be highly employable in an industry that is growing exponentially.
 Benefit from our strong industry connections with a major designed to meet employer needs by providing first-hand practical experience.

-Honours is available in some disciplines as additional 24 credit points of study.
-Please refer to the Bachelor of Business (Honours) Handbook for eligibility information.
+Honours is available in each discipline as additional 24 credit points of study.
+Refer to the Bachelor of Business (Honours) handbook for eligibility information.